Write Your First C# Code

 Console.WriteLine appends a new line after the output.

-This is what the documentation says.
+This matches exactly what the documentation states.

-This is correct.
+This is the correct answer.

 Thoughts